(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See

 Using revolving credit accounts will impact your credit score.
 Making payments on time and keeping the utilization of your available credit as low as possible boosts credit scores.

 A high credit score can get you lower interest rates on installment loans, savings on utilities, and better chances of getting approval on rental agreements.

 Revolving credit is easy and convenient for consumers to use.
 But it’s clearly a case where too much of a good thing can create serious financial problems.

 Experian reported the average credit card balance was over $4,000 in the third quarter of 2018.
 And this is only one type of revolving credit people use.
 In addition, many people with revolving credit also have installment loans they are paying back.

 Revolving credit lines usually come with higher interest rates than installment loans too.
-The average credit card APR is over 17% at this time.
+The average credit card APR is near 17% at this time.

 Average variable HELOC rates are lower (about 5.6%) because they are secured with one of your most precious assets – your home.
 And you may have to pay hefty fees to get this type of revolving credit too.